 If you’re preparing a romantic brunch, or want to feed the family a Spanish-inspired yummy snack, you can’t go far wrong with torrijas.

 Eager to try something new?
 Spanish desserts are the perfect go-to for anyone looking to dazzle and dine dinner guests with exciting, delicious dishes, without having to tackle complex recipes.

-Some of the country’s most popular desserts are testament to the resourcefulness of generations of Spaniards.
+Some of the country’s most popular desserts are a testament to the resourcefulness of generations of Spaniards.
 The country’s cuisine is rife with great foods, that are simple to make.

 Be it for romantic evenings, important holidays, or for entertaining guests, few, if any, will be disappointed with these Spanish dishes on the menu.
-They are great to make at home, and can leave a lasting impression.
+They are great to make at home and can leave a lasting impression.